 Water flows were lower than average during 2013 - 2015 (Figures 3.1.1.a, 3.1.1.b, 3.1.1.e).
-In the years 2013 and 2014, the Klamath River experienced one of the most severe droughts in recorded history.
-Precipitation was closer to normal during the winter of 2015, however due to extremely low snow pack and depleted groundwater from the previous drought, inflow to Upper Klamath Lake and associated Klamath River flows were extremely low during the spring/summer of 2015 (Figure 3.1.1.e).
+In the years 2013 and 2014, the Klamath River experienced severe droughts.
+In 2015 precipitation was about average during the winter, but low snow pack and depleted groundwater from the previous drought, contributed to low spring/summer inflow to Upper Klamath Lake and associated Klamath River flows (Figure 3.1.1.e).
 Water temperatures were above average (Figure 3.1.1.f) during the spring of both years, and high temperatures are thought to be a contributing factor to high POI rates observed in Klamath River fish (Som et al. 2016a, Figure 3).

 A critical stage of the life history of C. shasta includes high densities of myxospores being released from a small portion of decomposing salmon carcasses and subsequently floating downstream to be ingested by, and infect, polychaete worms (M. speciosa).
-Such infection of polychaete worms can be exacerbated by the relatively large number of adult salmon carcasses that are often concentrated downstream of IGD (upper limit of anandromy due to no fish passage).
+Such infection of polychaete worms can be exacerbated by the relatively large number of adult salmon carcasses that are often concentrated downstream of IGD (upper limit of anadromy due to no fish passage).
 It is hypothesized that stable and low flows in the late fall/early winter, such as those experienced since 2000, minimize the distribution of these carcasses and the myxospores they release, thereby exacerbating the infection of polychaete worms by C. shasta.